Indefinite Morse 2-functions; broken fibrations and generalizations: Theorems about --valued Morse functions on cobordisms

 \end{proof}

-We end this section with a related lemma, of a slightly different flavor, that will be used several times in the following sections to relate connectedness of level sets to the property of being ordered.
+We end this section with a lemma, of a slightly different flavor, that will be used several times in the following sections to relate connectedness of level sets to the property of being ordered.
+In particular, Theorem~\ref{T:MorseDeformationExistence} requires, as a hypothesis, that the given Morse functions be ordered.
+The following lemma is used to prepare for this theorem.
 We have already stated that ordered $I$--valued Morse functions have connected level sets, and the converse is obviously not true.
 However, we do have:

 \begin{lemma} Let $g : M \to I$ be an indefinite Morse function which is standard with respect to each $\phi_i$ at height $z_i$, and suppose that all level sets of $g$ are connected.
-Then there exists a generic homotopy $g_t : M \to I$ between Morse functions, with $g_0 = g$, such that $g_1$ is ordered, all level sets of $g_t$ are connected for all $t$, and such that each $g_t$ is standard with respect to each $\phi_i$ at height $z_i$, with the critical values also ordered with respect to the heights $z_i$ as in the statement of Theorem~\ref{T:MorseExistence}. \end{lemma}
+Then there exists an indefinite generic homotopy $g_t : M \to I$ between Morse functions, with $g_0 = g$, such that $g_1$ is ordered, all level sets of $g_t$ are connected for all $t$, and such that each $g_t$ is standard with respect to each $\phi_i$ at height $z_i$, with the critical values of $g_1$ also ordered with respect to the heights $z_i$ as in the statement of Theorem~\ref{T:MorseExistence}. \end{lemma}

 \begin{proof} In the process of ordering the critical points, we just need to check that we do not create disconnected level sets.
 Disconnected level sets only come from $(m-1)$--handles attached along separating spheres.
 We will never be moving $(m-1)$--handles below other handles in the ordering process.
 If the attaching sphere for an $(m-1)$--handle $H$ is nonseparating, it can only be made separating by attaching another $(m-1)$--handle below $H$.
 Thus we never need to create disconnected level sets while ordering if all level sets were connected to begin with. \end{proof}